Get Down Tonight: The Disco Explosion

 Get Down Tonight: The Disco Explosion was a 2004 musical documentary special which aired on PBS.

-The special featured Deney Terrio, KC & The Sunshine Band, Karen Lynn Gorney, Yvonne Elliman, The Hues Corporation, Peaches & Herb, Karen Lynn Gorney, A Taste of Honey, Rob Parissi of Wild Cherry, Leo Sayer, Irene Cara, Frankie Valli, Martha Wash, Barry Williams, Norma Jean Wright and Felton Pilate.
+The special featured Deney Terrio, KC & The Sunshine Band, Karen Lynn Gorney, Yvonne Elliman, The Hues Corporation, Peaches & Herb, A Taste of Honey, Rob Parissi of Wild Cherry, Leo Sayer, Irene Cara, Frankie Valli, Martha Wash, Barry Williams, Norma Jean Wright and Felton Pilate.
 It was directed by T.J.
 Lubinsky, and produced by Jerry Blavat, Henry J. DeLuca, Cousin Brucie Morrow and Lubinsky.
 One of the associate producers was Marty Angelo.